ubirch/ubirch-protocol-python/README.md

     <a href="#a-minimal-application">A minimal application</a>
 </p>

-The [ubirch-protocol](https://github.com/ubirch/ubirch-protocol) is a protocol to ensure the integrity (is unchanged) and identity (ownership) of data.
+This repository contains a library providing an implementation of the [Ubirch-protocol](https://github.com/ubirch/ubirch-protocol) in **Python 3**.

-Ubirch handles data verification, and blockchain transactions to lock data points in time for proofable logs.
+That, along with the helper classes `KeyStore` and `API`.
+These can be used to handle cryptografic keys und to communicate with the Ubirch backend.

-This is the implementation of the ubirch-protocol in **Python 3**.
+Additionally, the raw documentation files rendered to the [documentation pages](https://developer.ubirch.com/ubirch-protocol-python/).

 ## Installation
 Optionally create environment to install to: